Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Cloudinary-to-String
+## Cloudinary to string

 ![Cloudinary to string](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/CloudinaryToString.png "[Cloudinary to string]")

 This extension is used to map a Cloudinary image to a string attribute.
 Select at least one and up to four Cloudinary images in the *Image* source attributes.
 If desired, the image transformation can also be mapped to the destination attribute in the *Transformation* source attribute.
+The image transformation is only mapped if the URL, but not the public ID, is exported.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type                                |
 |----------------------------------|-----------------------------------------------------------|